Mercedes Isasmendi Escudero

 - Master of Business and Management

-“I am a biochemist and after seven years of working in a laboratory environment, I started to feel interested in working in other areas of a company.
-I realised to do that, I needed to gain new skills and new insights into how companies work in our highly globalised world,” said Mrs Isasmendi Escudero.
+“I am a biochemist, and after seven years of working in a laboratory environment, I realised that I needed to gain new skills and new insights into how companies work in our highly globalised world,” said Mercedes.

-“I am really grateful for the generous MFAT Scholarship.
-The MFAT Scholarship provided me with everything I needed to focus solely on my studies without having to worry about anything else.”
+“I am really grateful for the generous scholarship that I received from MFAT; it provided me with everything I needed to focus solely on my studies without having to worry about anything else.
+It was fantastic from every point of view."

-Mrs Isasmendi Escudero said she found the campus infrastructure excellent and the university was full of life and activities to do all the time and everywhere.
+Mercedes found the campus infrastructure excellent, and the university was full of life and activities to do all the time and everywhere.

 “There is a strong sense of family and belonging that I felt from the start.
-Most of all, I loved the support I got from tutors, teachers, student advisors and even from the master´s authorities.”
+Most of all, I loved the support I got from tutors, teachers and student advisors.

 “I loved most of the papers and topics of study.
 However, I had times when I felt overwhelmed by group work, because that always implicated working with classmates from all over the world, with different backgrounds and most of all, with different motivations and drives than me.
 Nevertheless, I realise today that dealing with those problems was the driving force in developing my personal skills and is one of the most valuable learnings that I took from the programme.”